Live Your Best Life in a Residential Community Designed for You

 Although the residential communities are beautiful, just creating a few homes that attract like-minded individuals isn’t enough.
 The designers of these wellness communities dreamed of having the locals stay local – including for work.
 In most of these communities, high-speed Wi-Fi is included in every house, making it easy for the homeowners to really use that home office of theirs as their only office.
 With many other great features such as a daycare down the street, multiple pools throughout the community, and in some cases a stable full of horses for residents to ride on – it’s clear that the environment was well thought out and included in the project design.

-This corporate park, a medical center, and a science research center are located adjacent to Lake Nona to provide residents the opportunity to work outside the home yet still be part of the community – and to attract residents who might want to work there (courtesy of Tavistock Development Company).
+Similar to the one above, the corporate park, a medical center, and a science research center are located adjacent to Lake Nona to provide residents the opportunity to work outside the home yet still be part of the community – and to attract residents who might want to work there.
+(Photo credit: Eric Sharp on Unsplash)

 Is this the future?